haonnoah123/AP-CSA-2021/Hawaiian Words/README.md

 The pronunciation of vowels seems pretty simple at first, with each vowel having a specific pronunciation:

-a sounds like ah e.g., Austin ah-stin e sounds like eh e.g., egg eh-gg i sounds like ee e.g., bee o sounds like oh e.g., obey oh-bay u sounds like oo e.g., moo These rules alone let us pronounce a number of simple Hawaiian words: aloha sounds like ah-loh-hah ohana sounds like oh-hah-nah wahine sounds like wah-hee-neh If this was it for the pronunciation, we could simply check how to pronounce the “w”s, and then replace all the “a”s with “ah”s and all the “u”s with “oo”s and so on, and we would be done!
+- a sounds like ah e.g., Austin ah-stin
+- e sounds like eh e.g., egg eh-gg
+- i sounds like ee e.g., bee
+- o sounds like oh e.g., obey oh-bay
+- u sounds like oo e.g., moo These rules alone let us pronounce a number of simple Hawaiian words:
+- aloha sounds like ah-loh-hah
+- ohana sounds like oh-hah-nah
+- wahine sounds like wah-hee-neh If this was it for the pronunciation, we could simply check how to pronounce the “w”s, and then replace all the “a”s with “ah”s and all the “u”s with “oo”s and so on, and we would be done!
 But that can’t be all, since that would mean that “Hawaii” was pronounced “hah-vah-ee-ee”, that the island of “Maui” was pronounced “mah-oo-ee”, and that “lei” was pronounced “leh-ee”, none of which is right.

-Some pairs of vowels are pronounced differently from their two components:
+-Some pairs of vowels are pronounced differently from their two components:
 - ai sounds like eye
 - ae sounds like eye same as ai
 - ao sounds like ow e.g., how